-A relational database is the core of Conga Contracts (formerly Novatus).
-Therefore, all data relates to other data directly or via an extended connection.
-Both of the major system components, Companies and Contracts, have a direct relationship.
-You must first create a Company Profile (record) and then link it to a Contract Profile (record).
+A relational database is the core of Conga Contracts (formerly Novatus) since all data relates to other data directly or through an extended connection.
+The major system components, Companies and Contracts, have a hierarchical relationship and you must first create a Company Profile and then add a Contract Profile to the Company Profile.

 The following relationships are key in understanding how Conga Contracts (formerly Novatus) deals with stored data and elements: Company and Contract Profiles, Contract Type and Agreement Type, Contract Family, Linked Data (Contract and Company), and Contract Term Types.